harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog.md

 title: Pod CPU hog
 ---

-## Introduction
+Pod CPU hog is a Kubernetes pod-level chaos fault that:

-- Pod CPU hog is a Kubernetes pod-level chaos fault that consumes CPU resources in excess, resulting in a significant spike in the CPU/resource usage of a pod.
+- Consumes CPU resources in excess, resulting in a significant spike in the CPU/resource usage of a pod.
-- This fault simulates a condition where the CPU resource usage of an application spikes up unexpectedly.
+- Simulates a condition where the CPU resource usage of an application spikes up unexpectedly.

 :::tip Fault execution flow chart
 ![Pod CPU Hog](./static/images/pod-stress.png)